Devika-Rudagi/LLM/README.md

 # LLM
-Repository contains custom LLM build to convert text to SQL
+Repository contains custom LLM built to convert text to SQL using custom BPE and tiktoken